WordPress/openverse/documentation/reference/consent_decision_making.md

 exceptional situations where following these suggestions to the letter would be antithetical to the goals of the project and even of the process itself.

-If during your time as an Openverse contributor, you feel there are ways in which this process can be improved and iterated upon, please know that this process should be iterated upon and that suggestions for improvement are open from any contributor to the project.
+If you have ideas for improving the Openverse decision-making process, please share them.
+Suggestions are open to any contributor.

 ## Terms